 As dealmakers, we represent clients in their most important corporate negotiations.
 Whether trying to finance development, license technology, acquire a competitor, or restructure debt, our legal advice is based on incisive analysis of the needs and goals of partners, targets, and adversaries.
 Dealmaking is not a zero-sum game, but an attempt to reach a mutually beneficial agreement as quickly as possible.
 This requires respect for other parties, skillful negotiation, and an instinctive understanding of when to take and when to give.
-Adversaries may indulge in outbursts or false machismo, but bluster is no substitute for artful persuasion.
 We make sure that even the toughest negotiations remain productive and collegial.

 Cozen O’Connor has long been known as an entrepreneurial firm, one that attracts lawyers with a competitive zeal and willingness to break new ground.
-Indeed, the attorneys in our Corporate Practice Group are recognized as among the most creative and tenacious corporate practitioners in the country.
+Indeed, the attorneys in our Corporate Practice are recognized as among the most creative and tenacious corporate practitioners in the country.
 This is useful because the path from point A to point B is rarely a straight line.
 Instead of getting mired in the details of why a particular approach is unworkable, we simply find another way.
 That personal commitment to reaching the goal is what differentiates Cozen O’Connor attorneys.
-We are not spectators.
-We are closers.

 Corporate Governance & Compliance